Proto-Mongols: Rise of the Göktürks

 Northern Wei was disintegrating rapidly because of revolts of semi-tribal Tuoba military forces that were opposed to being sinicized, when disaster struck the flourishing Rouran Khaganate.
-The Göktürks, known as Tujue to Chinese chroniclers, revolted against their Ruruan rulers.
-The uprising began in the Altai Mountains, where many of the Türk were serfs working the iron mines.
-Thus, from the outset of their revolt, they had the advantage of controlling what had been one of the major bases of Ruruan power.
-Between 546 and 553, the Göktürks overthrew the Ruruan and established themselves as the most powerful force in North Asia and Inner Asia.
+The Göktürks, known as Tujue to Chinese chroniclers, revolted against their Rouran rulers.
+The uprising began in the Altai Mountains, where many of the Türks were serfs working the iron mines.
+Thus, from the outset of their revolt, they had the advantage of controlling what had been one of the major bases of Rouran power.
+Between 546 and 553, the Göktürks overthrew the Rouran and established themselves as the most powerful force in North Asia and Inner Asia.
 This was the beginning of a pattern of conquest that was to have a significant effect upon Eurasian history for more than 1,000 years.
 The Göktürks were the first people to use this later widespread name.
 They are also the earliest Inner Asian people whose language is known, because they left behind inscriptions in a runic-like Orkhon script, which was deciphered in 1896.

-It was not long before the tribes in the region north of the Gobi—the Eastern Göktürks—were following invasion routes into China proper used in previous centuries by Xiongnu, Xianbei, Tuoba, and Ruruan.
+It was not long before the tribes in the region north of the Gobi—the Eastern Göktürks—were following invasion routes into China proper used in previous centuries by Xiongnu, Xianbei, Tuoba, and Rouran.
 Like their predecessors who had inhabited the mountains and the steppes, the attention of the Göktürks quickly was attracted by the wealth of China proper.
 At first these new raiders encountered little resistance, but toward the end of the 6th century, as China proper slowly began to recover from centuries of disunity, border defenses stiffened.
 The original Göktürk state split into eastern and western parts, with some of the Eastern Göktürk acknowledging Sui overlordship.

 For a brief period at the beginning of the 7th century, a new consolidation of the Göktürks, under the Western Göktürk ruler Tardu, again threatened China proper.
 In 601 Tardu's army besieged Chang'an (modern Xi'an), then the capital of the Sui dynasty.
 Tardu was turned back, however, and, upon his death two years later, the Göktürk state again fragmented.
 The Eastern Göktürk nonetheless continued their depredations, occasionally threatening Chang'an.